bonschorno/rcrashcourse/README.md

 ## Hi and welcome to the D-GESS Crashcourse with R!

 This repository contains presentations, exercises, and the corresponding solutions to make programming with R easier for people with no previous knowledge.
 Initially, the presentations were prepared for a 1.5-day boot camp for incoming students of the Master in Comparative and International Studies (see [MACIS](https://macis.gess.ethz.ch)) and the Master in Science, Technology, and Policy (see [MSc ETH STP](https://istp.ethz.ch/education/master.html)), respectively.
 In the spirit of reproducibility and the open-source movement, we decided to make this repository publicly available to all those who want to acquire basic knowledge of R themselves or teach it to others as instructors.
+Finally, we have recorded all the presentations to help both students and teachers to familiarise themselves more easily with the contents of the boot camp.
+The recordings can be found by clicking [here](https://www.polybox.ethz.ch/index.php/s/3f6KpITcyRDxaoy).

 The course is divided into three parts: